Famous Youtube videos and tools

 - NMA World.
 Presents the news as comics.

 - Youtube for mobiles.
-Using HTML 5 it provides a better quality than dedicated apps.
+Provides a better quality than dedicated apps.